Against the Galileans

-Against the Galileans (Κατὰ Γαλιλαίων; Contra Galilaeos), meaning Christians, was a Greek polemical essay - now mostly lost - written by the Roman emperor Julian, commonly known as Julian the Apostate, during his short reign (361–363).
+Against the Galileans (Κατὰ Γαλιλαίων; Contra Galilaeos), meaning Christians, was a Greek polemical essay – now mostly lost – written by the Roman emperor Julian, commonly known as Julian the Apostate, during his short reign (361–363).
 Despite having been originally written in Greek, it is better known under its Latin name.

 As emperor, Julian had tried to stop the growing influence of Christianity in the Roman Empire, and had encouraged support for the original pagan imperial cults and ethnic religions of the Empire.
 In this essay Julian described what he considered to be the mistakes and dangers of the Christian faith, and he attempted to throw an unflattering light on ongoing disputes inside the Christian Church.
 Julian portrayed Christians as apostates from Judaism, which the Emperor considered to be a very old and established religion that should be fully accepted.
 After Julian's death in battle in 363, the essay was anathematized, the text was lost.
 Julian's arguments are only known second-hand, through texts written by Christian authors, mainly from the extensive quotations in the polemical response Contra Julianum by Cyril of Alexandria.

 Introduction

 Julian was the last pagan emperor to rule the Roman Empire.
 As he was a nephew of the emperor Constantine, he had been brought up as a Christian, though he studied with Neoplatonists while growing up, and secretly abandoned Christianity in 351.
-After he became the Roman Emperor, he tried to end the persecution of pagans that had ongoing over the previous decades, legalizing cult sacrifice, restoring many pagan temples, and financing cults.
+After he became the Roman Emperor, he tried to end the persecution of pagans that had been carried out over the previous decades, legalizing cult sacrifice, restoring many pagan temples, and financing cults.
 Though he did not persecute Christians or forbid Christianity, he ended subsidies to the Christian church and ended the punishments that had been given to heretical Christians.
 He also composed treatises that attacked those whose ideas he disagreed with, including two on those he called "false Cynics", and Against the Galileans, which was written during his stay in Antioch in the winter of 362–363.

 The text of Against the Galileans does not survive, probably being destroyed in an anti-pagan edict in 448 or 529.
 What is known of it comes from the writings of Cyril of Alexandria, who quoted it at length while writing a refutation that was finished either between 434–437 or 439–441.
 Cyril's refutation, however, does not survive fully intact.
 Only ten books still exist, all of which cover the first book out of three of Against the Galileans, though multiple fragments of another ten books also survive.
 Cyril claimed that it was one of the most important anti-Christian works that had been written, and that it was widely considered to be irrefutable, while Libanius praised it as an even greater work than the critiques of Porphyry of Tyre.
 Though many Christian authors had written texts in which they scorned Julian, only Theodore of Mopsuestia had previously attempted a refutation of the work before Cyril.